-Treatment for Adderall addiction is highly dependent on the severity of abuse.
+Treatment for Adderall addiction is highly dependent on the severity of the abuse.
 The psychological component, particularly with behavioral therapy, is used to exercise self-restraint and allow your brain to “rewire” itself free of Adderall addiction.

 Additionally, physical addiction may be treated through rehabilitation centers with detox programs where patients are monitored 24/7 to ensure that withdrawal symptoms do not harm them or anyone else.

-Because Adderall is a stimulant, quitting suddenly can lead to withdrawal symptoms, which often include depression and anxiety.
+Because Adderall is a stimulant, quitting suddenly can lead to withdrawal symptoms, often depression and anxiety.
 Treatment centers, therefore, provide a detoxification program that includes medications to manage the unpleasant effects of quitting the drug suddenly.

 Adderall Treatment Programs

 Whether you are looking to overcome an Adderall addiction or you’re just looking for help to quit using Adderall, there are treatment programs that can help you safely get off of the drug.

 With the help of a medical professional, you can effectively withdraw from the drug and overcome addiction.

 The purpose of inpatient rehab is to help patients get through acute withdrawal quickly so they can focus on the actual recovery process.
 It involves keeping patients under medically supervised care for several days (typically 28-30 days), while they go through acute withdrawal.
 This way, the medical staff can address any complications that arise and help patients adjust to the changes their bodies are going through while becoming sober.

 Since many people who start abusing drugs are teenagers, many programs also offer counseling for families.
 Although the cost is high, it is an effective treatment for patients with severe addictions to Adderall.